gsilano/BebopS/README.md

 # BebopS

-BebopS is an extension of the ROS package [RotorS](https://github.com/ethz-asl/rotors_simulator), aimed to modeling, developing and integrating the [Parrot Bebop 2](https://www.parrot.com/us/drones/parrot-bebop-2) quadcopter both in the physics based simulation environment Gazebo and in the software-in-the-loop (SIL) platform [Sphinx](http://www.sphinx-doc.org/en/master/).
+BebopS is an extension of the ROS package [RotorS](https://github.com/ethz-asl/rotors_simulator), aimed to modeling, developing and integrating the [Parrot Bebop 2](https://www.parrot.com/us/drones/parrot-bebop-2) quadcopter in the physics based simulation environment Gazebo.
 The contribution can be also considered as a reference guide for expanding the RotorS functionalities in the UAVs filed and for simulating in a way rather close to reality the real aircraft behavior.

 The repository was made for designing complex control systems for the Parrot Bebop, but it can also used for any other aircraft.
 Indeed, the controller implementation is a not easy process and having a complete software platform for simulating the multirotor behavior, considering also its on-board sensors, could give advantages in terms of coding and deployment of the controller software.

 Moreover, the software platform allows to detect and manage instabilities of the Parrot Bebop 2 that otherwise might not arise when considering only its Matlab/Simulink simulations.
-Finally, implementation details like synchronization, timing issues, fixed-point computation, overflow, divisions-by-zero, can be isolated when looking at the Matlab/Simulink platform and their effects can be investigated by considering the proposed SIL simulation platform.
+Finally, implementation details synchronization, overflow or any other software realted issue, can be isolated when looking at the Matlab/Simulink platform only, but their effects can be investigated by considering the proposed repository.

 Simple cases study are considered (`task1_world.launch` and `task2_world.launch`) in order to show how the package works and the validity of the employed dynamical model together the control architecture of the quadcopter.